LlmKira/Openaibot/README.EN.md

 * Whitelisting support
 * Blacklisting support
 * Support for content filtering
-* (20221205) Dependency library does not support asynchronous, a lot of requests will block, replace it with your own asynchronous library
-* chatGpt replaced with own chatGpt Openai api Python implementation
+* (20221205) Api library changed to an Async library implemented in this repository
 * Dynamic context trimming to prevent overruns

 See https://github.com/sudoskys/Openaibot/issues/1

-*
-    * chatGpt **
+**chatGpt**

-🔭 Using `/chat + sentence` you can reset the AI's memory and then **just reply** to talk.
-Private chat messages or group messages within 24 hours are automatically inferred and cropped using context, and the conversation can continue by replying directly.
+🔭 Using `/chat + sentence` you can start a loop and then **just reply** to talk.
+Private chat messages or group messages within 48 hours are automatically inferred and cropped using context, and the conversation can continue by replying directly.

-Ai's memory bucket is reset every time `/chat` is used.
+Use `/forgetme` resetAi's memory.

 **Continued**